jungmannlab/picasso/README.md

 ## Installation
 ### Simple installation for end-users
 1. Run the setup file for Windows 64-bit.
-2. Configure Picasso for your data acquisition setup:
+2. (Optional) Configure Picasso for your data acquisition setup:
   - Rename the file `<installation directory>\picasso\config_template.yaml` to `config.yaml`.
   - Edit the file's content according to your acquisition setup.